-6. Start using cash instead of swiping a card
+5. Start using cash instead of swiping a card

-7. Get out there
+6. Get out there

 Students can get acclimated pretty fast through a number of orientation activities.
 But what’s the best way to get familiar with Grenadian culture outside of an academic setting?
 Try joining a clubor participating in other group activities.
 Dowe says this approach is a great way to see which locations and activities you prefer.

-You should also consider exploring some of the local businesses.
+You should also consider exploring some of the Grenadian businesses.
 Take advantage of the unique products while you can.
 “Try the cocoa tea from the Grenada Chocolate Company,” Kronstal recommends.
 “I miss it more than almost anything else!”

 Ready for an adventure?

+You now know living in the Caribbean can be a wonderful experience with just a handful of simple changes.
 If you’re eager to expand your global experiences, the SGU School of Medicine may be an ideal fit.
 Our graduates have improved health outcomes in dozens of countries.
 Learn more about some of the work they’ve done in our article, “9 SGU Medical School Grads Who Are Improving Patients’ Lives Around the World.”